 #2 – Foreign Indirect Investment

-When a company/financial institutions/individuals invest in another country by buying stocks of companies that are trading in foreign stock exchange but their investment does not cross the 10% of the stock in a single company.
+When a foreign investment enterprise, financial institution, or an individual invests in another country by buying stocks of companies trading in the foreign stock exchange, it is known as foreign indirect investment.
+However, the said investment should not cross over 10% of the stock in a single company.

 There are two methods or strategies for this investment: